Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Discussion

-As noted in [Part~I], the work of Hasegawa and Nyu on ``eigenvalue communication'' \cite{hasegawa1993ec} is strongly related to the NFT-based approach taken in this paper.
-In \cite{hasegawa1993ec}, the authors considered single-user channels, encoding information in conserved quantities, and use the inverse scattering transform (IST) as a means to decode these conserved quantities.
+As noted in introduction, as well as in [Part~I], the work of Hasegawa and Nyu on ``eigenvalue communication'' \cite{hasegawa1993ec} is related to the NFT-based approach taken in this paper.
+Hasegawa and Nyu make the observation that the time-domain data is distorted while the eigenvalues remain constant and can be used for communication.
+The authors then considered single-user channels, encoded information in conserved quantities, and used the inverse scattering transform (IST) as a means to decode these conserved quantities.
 The idea is illustrated for pulses of the form $A\sech(t)$.

 The use of conserved quantities in a communication channel is desirable since it facilitates deterministic signal processing at the receiver and may simplify communication design.
 However, fundamentally it does not offer any capacity improvement if one uses an equivalent set of non-conserved quantities (\eg , amplitude and phase).
-It is thus not necessary to aim at extracting and modulating quantities conserved by the channel.

-In contrast, our primary motivation for introducing NFT-based methods stems from recent capacity studies \cite{essiambre2010clo} and our observation, made in Section~\ref{sec:cap-limit}, that inter-channel interference is the dominant rate-limiting impairment in multiuser fiber optic networks.
-The crucial property of the NFT is its capability to eliminate deterministic interference in multiuser networks.
-This observation was not made in \cite{hasegawa1993ec}; indeed, the use of the IST as a solver, or a bridge to conserved quantities, does not provide any advantage compared to alternative signal processing methods such as digital backpropagation.
+In fact, it is clear that the \emph{entire signal itself} is a conserved quantity under backpropagation and can be perfectly recovered.
+Thus the approach of \cite{hasegawa1993ec} does not achieve anything more than what BP does.
+It is therefore not necessary to aim at extracting and modulating quantities conserved by a channel.
+Furthermore, the application of conserved quantities in a multiuser setup is in and of itself not useful, since conservation does not imply separability which underlies the NFDM approach.